5 July 2025

 Margin

 The difference between the bill rate and the pay rate measured as a percentage of the Bill Rate.
 Example: John gets paid $100 perm hour and the staffing agency adds $50 to the rate making the bill rate $150.
 The margin is calculated as (150-100)/150 = 33% Margin.
-This is often confused with the term markup which is calculated off of the pay rate.
+This is often confused with the term markup which is calculated off the pay rate.

 Market Rate